Abdillah/git-hardcore/README.md

 Duplicated commits on Rebase master operation, and continue duplicated when Merged into master.
 In addition commits from feature branch reverted, thus useless :sad:.

+### Checkout feature - Merge from master - Merge to master
+Merge from master were successful.